GSA/plainlanguage.gov/_pages/guidelines/organize/effective-headings.md

 - and even phrases that have pronouns and verbs
 - What You Must Do First

 All of these help users connect to the text and cue the user better than nouns do.
-In a user's manual, people are trying to do tasks--actions.
+In a user's manual, people are trying to do tasks—actions.
 Actions are verbs.
 Verb phrases are the best headings for sections that relate to procedures.
 Sometimes verb phrases would make good headings for procedural sections of rules.

 5\.
 Writing a good verb heading